brianwatroba/soulbound/README.md

 If they do exist online, they're scattered.
 Career history on LinkedIn.
 Travel history on Instagram.
 My scuba diving certification is a plastic card in my wallet.

-What if:

-- We could collect our experiences in a central place
-- The community that shared in those accomplishments could issue them
-- They were provable and trustworthy
-- Other apps and services could easily integrate them
+What if we could collect our experiences in a central place?
+What if the community that shared in those accomplishments could issue them?
+What if they were provable and trustworthy?
+What if other apps and services could easily integrate them?

 ## Our solution

 A protocol where:

-- Communities can issue proof of completion/endorsement for _anything_ (via non-transferable tokens)
+- Communities can issue proof of completion/endorsement for _anything_
 - Users can collect, share, and prove their endorsements without necessarily managing a wallet
-- Other services and platforms can easily build on top of and integrate Soulbound tokens
+- Other services and platforms can easily integrate, display, and build on top of these endorsements

 ## Use cases and examples